 - Valve issues, on the other hand, tend to “suck.”
 No, literally!
 Sticking valves cause suction on the tailpipe.
 Valves are also often the cause of black smoke.

 Major engine troubles on motorcycles sound like a metal scrape.
 Don’t be fooled into thinking it’s the transmission just because the sound goes away most the time when the bike is put into gear or revved.
 Engine heat doesn’t make much difference with these noises, and a low oil pressure light is a dead giveaway.

-A rod, piston or serious knock is not subtle and you can change the noise by manipulating the throttle.
-The real thing to look for in all engines are a marked “rattle up” or “rattle down” noises that follow the throttle.
+A rod, piston, or serious knock is not subtle and you can change the noise by manipulating the throttle.
+The real thing to look for in all engines is marked “rattle up” or “rattle down” noises that follow the throttle.
 You should not run bikes making noises like this.

 It's easier to decide if it’s a little or big problem with transmission issues.
-If it spits you out of gear, jams in gear or just won’t go into gear, than there's very little hope that anything but a total rebuild will fix the issue (for most motorcycles).
-But if the transmission “sputters,” rattles or pulses as you put it in or out of gear it’s normally just the clutch.
+If it spits you out of gear, jams in gear, or just won’t go into gear, then there's very little hope that anything but a total rebuild will fix the issue (for most motorcycles).
+But if the transmission “sputters,” rattles, or pulses as you put it in or out of gear it’s normally just the clutch.
 The best thing you can do for your transmission is to always make the full shift – gears are mostly damaged by half shifts.
-A clunky gear box, which sometimes makes a metal punch noise, doesn’t usually mean much except that it's designed to shift fast and take abuse.
+A clunky gearbox, which sometimes makes a metal punch noise, doesn’t usually mean much except that it's designed to shift fast and take abuse.
 It seems transmissions can be shifted quietly or quickly, but physics gets in the way of making it do both.

 I designed this guide to help people clear up the “simple fixes."
 You need gas and spark to run any engine and good controls to use it.
 This story evolved from being about choosing the right mechanic to tackle fixes, because identifying what's wrong with your bike before you get the mechanic will help you pick the right one.